E4S-Project/e4s-cl/doc-source/source/reference/init.rst

 This command initializes E4S Container Launcher for the system's available MPI library.

-During initialization, the available MPI library is parsed and analysed to guess its running requirements.
+During initialization, the available MPI library is parsed and analyzed to guess its running requirements.
 A :ref:`profile<profile>` is created with the collected results from the analysis, and made accessible for the next :ref:`launch command<launch>`.

 .. caution::